 Authority staff members involved in the implementation of the SWMP receive continual training related to their job duties.
-The Authority uses formal and informal training mechanisms to educate tenants and department personnel about storm water and non-storm water pollution prevention and BMPs.
-The most comprehensive training is provided annually to Authority management and staff through classroom and online training systems.
-The classroom training is targeted at a divisional level for the ADC, FMD, and P&EAD staffs.
+The Authority uses formal and informal training mechanisms to educate tenants and department personnel about storm water pollution prevention and BMPs.
+The most comprehensive training is provided annually to Authority management and staff.
+This training involves classroom training at a divisional level for the FDD, ADC, the PD, FMD, and EAD staffs.
 Much of the training is provided in house and on the job, and through attendance at meetings, seminars, and conventions.
-P&EAD staff members regularly attend external professional training and development workshops and training events.
-Most ADC staff that are involved in development planning and approval as well as construction project management and oversight receive more frequent training, refreshers, and reminders at staff meetings.
+EAD staff members regularly attend external professional training and development workshops and training events.
+Most FDD staff that are involved in development planning and approval as well as construction project management and oversight receive more frequent training, refreshers, and reminders at staff meetings.
 These Authority staff members are responsible for (1) implementing BMPs; (2) conducting inspections, sampling, and visual observations; and (3) managing storm water runoff.
 They receive more intensive and more frequent training that is geared to their specific responsibilities.
-Education mechanisms initially used to train Authority staff members who are involved in SWMP implementation include classroom seminars and workshops, online training, as well as specific printed and audio/visual guidance on BMPs and storm water management procedures.
+Education mechanisms initially used to train Authority staff members who are involved in SWMP implementation include classroom seminars and workshops, as well as specific printed and audio/visual guidance on BMPs and storm water management procedures.